 - Migrate Upgrade: Provides a simple user interface for running migrations from Drupal 6 or Drupal 7.
 There is ongoing work to include more of this UI in core.

 - Migrate Plus: This is the current home for the pieces of Drupal 7's migrate functionality that didn't make it into core.
 It's home to things like plugins that support XML, CSV, and JSON data sources as well as proprietary databases like MS SQL or Oracle.
 This module includes another, Migrate Tools, which provides additional UI and drush commands for managing migrations.
 Note Migrate Plus is being split up into several smaller modules early next week.
-Mike Ryan provides more information about the split on his blog.

 In addition, core modules that have migration paths written will have migration plugins within their own directories (see the user or taxonomy module for examples).

 The next resource I visited was the Executing a Drupal 6/7 to Drupal 8 upgrade handbook page on Drupal.org.
 As this page points out, the bare bones of what you need to test a migration are:

 - A local environment for your source site

 - A local Drupal 8 site

 Once you have these basics in place you can proceed with a migration from either the UI or using Drush.